NihalC2012/tsa2026-web/README.md

 2. Find this thing and click it
 <img width="1060" height="600" alt="image" src="https://github.com/user-attachments/assets/3b972317-c8c5-4bd1-b947-6d4467ad2e7d" />

-3. Put the branch name as your name and click "Create branch ____ from main"
+3. Put the branch name as your name and click "Create branch (your name) from main"
 4. Edit code there

 This is done so if you acidentally mess up the website you dont mess up the main code for the website that alrady works.